Why is water Blue?

 Water is blue because of the way light is affected by water itself.
 In a glass or the bathtub, water appears clear, because it is being viewed over a short distance.
-However, this same water would look blue, if a large volume of it was contained.
-When a body of water doesn't appear blue, it means that other constitutes within the water are affecting it's color.
+However, this same water would look blue if a large volume of it was contained.
+When a body of water doesn't appear blue, it means that other constituents within the water are affecting its color.

 To understand why water is blue we must understand light and how it behaves in water.
-Light is electromagnetic radiation from the sun in the visible spectrum, which is the region of the light spectrum to which the human eye is sensitive.
+Light is electromagnetic radiation from the sun in the color spectrum, which is the region of light to which the human eye is sensitive.
 The spectrum is a series of wavebands arranged by decreasing energy and assigned colors in the visible region.
-The human eye is sensitive to wavelengths from 400 nanometers (nm) (which is the higher energy wavebands) to 700 nm, which is red with all the variations of both colors falling between.
+The human eye is sensitive to wavelengths from 400 nanometers (nm), which is blue to 700 nm, which is red with all the variations of both colors falling between.

 Above is the spectrum with the corresponding colors that we see.
 The graph on the top half of the diagram shows the sensitivity of the human eye.
 If you look at the highest point of the curve, at 1.0, it corresponds with wavelengths around 555 nm.
 Color is the result of the isolation just one or a few wavelengths from a ray of light.
 Isolation occurs when a substance absorbs particular wavelengths, leaving unabsorbed wavelengths.
 These unabsorbed wavelengths reflect color, which is detected by the human eye.

-Most of the energy, though not all, from the wavelengths in the green region above 550 nm, through the yellow and orange regions to the red wavelengths at 700 nm, is absorbed.
+Most of the energy from the wavelengths in the green region above 550 nm, through the yellow and orange regions to the red wavelengths at 700 nm, is absorbed.
 Therefore only the blue and blue-green wavelengths remain significantly unabsorbed.
 The unabsorbed rays of light penetrate deeper into the water column than any of the absorbed wavelengths, meaning a blue color reflects back at you when you observe the water.

 INHERENT OPTICAL PROPERTIES OF WATER

-Absorption is quantified by the absorption coefficient, a, in units per meter, which can be directly measured for non-scattering samples, which are samples that do not contain substances that will scatter light.
-This is done with a spectrophotometer.
+Absorption is quantified by the absorption coefficient a, in units per meter.
+This can be directly measured for non-scattering samples, which are samples that do not contain substances that will scatter light.
+This is done using a spectrophotometer.

 Total scatter is the combination of reflection, refraction and diffraction and is quantified by the scattering coefficient, b, in inverse meters.
 Scatter cannot be directly measured; rather, it is calculated using quantities that can be directly measured: absorption and beam attenuation.